Fear Not, Vote Truthfully: Secure Multiparty Computation of Score Based Rules: The method: A secure protocol for score based rules

 \subsection{Sorting shared vectors}

-The main challenge in Step 5 of Protocol \ref{algvote} is to find the indices of the $K$ largest entries in $\bw$ without revealing any information on $\bw$'s entries.
+The main challenge in Step 5 of Protocol \ref{algvote} is to find the indices of the $K$ largest entries in $\bw$.
 Towards that end, the talliers can implement any sorting algorithm on $\bw$ until all $K$ largest entries are found.
-To do so, the talliers need to compare entries in $\bw$; alas, those entries are unknown to them, as the talliers hold only random shares in them.
-This raises the question of how such comparisons can be carried out without revealing to the talliers the actual values that they obliviously compare.
+However, the talliers must not reconstruct $\bw$'s entries, nor even learn any piece of information about them.
+They must perform oblivious comparisons using only the shares that they hold in $\bw$'s entries.